MIT-LCP/mimic-website/content/gettingstarted/access.md

 # MIMIC III

 The latest version of MIMIC is MIMIC III v1.0 consisting of nearly 58,000 hospital admissions corresponding to over 48,000 distinct patients.
 The data spans June 2001 - October 2012.
 MIMIC II contained ICU clinical data from 2001 to 2008; MIMIC II extends the data set to October of 2012 by integrating two ICU databases.
-[See here for more detail.](http://127.0.0.1:1313/mimicdata/whatsnew/)
+See [our documentation on what's new](http://127.0.0.1:1313/mimicdata/whatsnew/) for more detail.

 # Getting access

-The MIMIC II Waveform Database (bedside monitor trends and waveforms) is freely available, see (http://physionet.org/mimic2wdb/).
+The MIMIC II Waveform Database (bedside monitor trends and waveforms) is freely available.
+See [http://physionet.org/mimic2wdb/](http://physionet.org/mimic2wdb/) for further information.

 The MIMIC Clinical Database, although de-identified, still contains detailed information regarding the clinical care of patients, and must be treated with appropriate care and respect.
 Researchers seeking to use the database must formally request access by following these steps: